 The cement in a gas well maintains the well’s integrity and contributes some corrosion protection for the casing.
 Defective cement, poorly cemented casings and leaking storage pits increase the potential for gas migration that may affect water supplies.
 Our experts can confirm your cement, cement additives, cement slurry and mixing fluids to ensure they meet the requirements for well design as well as validate casing materials and welds.
 Additionally, we can test the water to determine if gas migration has occurred.

 Up in the Air

-RJ Lee Group is also available to address your occupational safety & health and environmental health & safety requirements.
+RJ Lee Group is also available to address your occupational safety and health and environmental health and safety requirements.
 Our environmental experts can develop and carry out air monitoring and sampling programs and stack testing to determine trace contaminants in the air, as well as source apportionment plans to determine the contributions of various pollution sources to a location of interest.